wtf-jik/storage-subnet/README.md

 This allows for restarting your process without having to input the wallet password each time.

+#### Options

+- `--neuron.name`: Specifies the name of the validator neuron.
+Default: "core_storage_validator".
+- `--neuron.device`: The device to run the validator on (e.g., "cuda" for GPU, "cpu" for CPU).
+Default: "cuda" if CUDA is available, else "cpu".
+- `--neuron.curve`: The elliptic curve used for cryptography.
+Only "P-256" is currently available.
+- `--neuron.maxsize`: The maximum size of random data to store.
+If `None`, a lognormal random Gaussian distribution is used (default: `None`).
+- `--neuron.min_chunk_size`: The minimum chunk size of random data for challenges.
+Default: 256.
+- `--neuron.override_chunk_size`: Overrides the random chunk size for splitting data into challenges.
+Default: 0 (no override).
+- `--neuron.store_redundancy`: The number of miners to store each piece of data on.
+Default: 3.
+- `--neuron.store_step_length`: Steps before a random store epoch is complete.
+Default: 5.
+- `--neuron.challenge_sample_size`: The number of miners to challenge at a time, targeting ~90 miners per epoch.
+Default: 20.
+- `--neuron.retrieve_step_length`: Steps before a random retrieve epoch is complete.
+Default: 5.
+- `--neuron.tier_update_step_length`: Steps before a tier update epoch is complete.
+Default: 100.
+- `--neuron.set_weights_epoch_length`: Blocks until the miner sets weights on chain.
+Default: 200.
+- `--neuron.disable_log_rewards`: If set, disables all reward logging to suppress function values from being logged (e.g., to WandB).
+Default: False.
+- `--neuron.chunk_factor`: The factor to divide data into chunks.
+Default: 4.
+- `--neuron.num_concurrent_forwards`: The number of concurrent forward requests running at any time.
+Default: 1.
+- `--neuron.disable_set_weights`: If set, disables setting weights on the chain.
+Default: False.
+- `--neuron.moving_average_alpha`: The alpha parameter for the moving average, indicating new observation weight.
+Default: 0.05.
+- `--neuron.semaphore_size`: The limit on concurrent asynchronous calls.
+Default: 256.
+- `--neuron.store_timeout`: Timeout for store data queries.
+Default: 60 seconds.
+- `--neuron.challenge_timeout`: Timeout for challenge data queries.
+Default: 30 seconds.
+- `--neuron.retrieve_timeout`: Timeout for retrieve data queries.
+Default: 60 seconds.
+- `--neuron.checkpoint_block_length`: Blocks before a checkpoint is saved.
+Default: 100.
+- `--neuron.blocks_per_step`: Blocks before a step is taken in the mining process.
+Default: 3.
+- `--neuron.events_retention_size`: File size for retaining event logs (e.g., "2 GB").
+Default: "2 GB".
+- `--neuron.dont_save_events`: If set, event logs will not be saved to a file.
+Default: False.
+- `--neuron.vpermit_tao_limit`: The maximum TAO allowed for querying a validator with a vpermit.
+Default: 4096.
+- `--neuron.verbose`: If set, detailed verbose logs will be printed.
+Default: False.
+- `--neuron.log_responses`: If set, all responses will be logged.
+Note: These logs can be extensive.
+Default: False.
+- `--neuron.data_ttl`: The number of blocks before stored data expires.
+Default: 50000 (approximately 7 days).
+- `--neuron.profile`: If set, network and I/O actions will be profiled.
+Default: False.

+- `--database.host`: Hostname of the Redis database.
+Default: "localhost".
+- `--database.port`: Port of the Redis database.
+Default: 6379.
+- `--database.index`: The database number for the Redis instance.
+Default: 1.

+These options allow you to fine-tune the behavior, storage, and network interaction of the validator neuron.
+Adjust these settings based on your specific requirements and infrastructure.

 ### Running the API
 Similar to running a validator, however this exposes two axon endpoints to `store` and `retrieve` data using your registered hotkey on SN21.
 You can gate access however you choose using the blacklist functions for each endpoint, and as a default all hotkeys are blacklisted except explicitly whitelisted ones in the `storage/validator/config.py` file.
 It is **strongly** encouraged to carefully consider your use case and how you will expose this endpoint.

 ```bash
 python neurons/api.py --wallet.name <NAME> --wallet.hotkey <HOTKEY>
 ```

+#### Options

+- `--api.store_timeout`: The timeout (in seconds) for store data queries.
+This is the time allowed for a store operation before it times out.
+Default: 60 seconds.

+- `--api.retrieve_timeout`: The timeout (in seconds) for retrieve data queries.
+This is the time allowed for a retrieve operation before it times out.
+Default: 60 seconds.

+- `--api.ping_timeout`: The timeout (in seconds) for ping data queries.
+This is the time allowed for a ping operation before it times out.
+Useful for checking network latency and availability.
+Default: 2 seconds.

+- `--api.whitelisted_hotkeys`: A list of whitelisted hotkeys.
+Only these hotkeys will be allowed to interact with the API.
+Default: [] (empty list, meaning no restrictions unless specified).

+These options are crucial for managing the behavior and security of your API interactions.
+The timeouts ensure that operations do not hang indefinitely, while the whitelisted hotkeys provide a mechanism to restrict access to trusted entities.
+Adjust these settings based on your operational requirements and security considerations.

 ### Setup WandB: